HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

   - **URL SAMPLES**: Each API call definition page will also contain at least one sample.
 The sample will be fully formatted.
 THE SAMPLES WILL NOT DISPLAY A RESPONSE IF CLICKED.
 The samples are provided only for formatting verification purposes.

-**Asynchronous Operations**

-Some PUT and POST operations will be processed asynchronously.
-This is due to the fact that some transactions could include a large volume of items which could require longer processing times.
-These calls will be noted on the API Documentation pages.